> Louis Killen > Songs > The Bramble Briar / Bruton Town

 In The Penguin Book of English Folk Songs, A. L. Lloyd writes “this is based on a story that was probably not new when Boccaccio made it famous in the 14th century.
 Hans Sachs put it into verse some two hundred years later and Keats rewrote it as the Ballad of Isabella and the Pot of Basil.”
 It would appear that Keats’s version owes more to Boccaccio while the English traditional variants of the song have a lot in common with Sachs’s version.
 The tune is from Mrs Overd of Langport, Somerset [VWML CJS2/10/263] , with a composite text.

-Ewan MacColl sang The Bramble Briar (Strawberry Town) in 1966 on his Topic album The Manchester Angel, and the Critics Group sang Strawberry Town on their 1970 album Living Folk.
-MacColl commented in the former album’s notes:
+Ewan MacColl sang The Bramble Briar (Strawberry Town) in 1966 on his Topic album The Manchester Angel (also included in 1993 on his Topic anthology The Real MacColl), and the Critics Group sang Strawberry Town on their 1970 album Living Folk.
+MacColl noted on the first album:

 Davy Graham Bruton Town in 1968 on his Decca album Large As Life and Twice As Natural.